Skip to main content

 JD-Next

-You may apply with an LSAT, GRE or JD-Next score earned any time in the last five years.
-If you have already taken the LSAT, you are not eligible to apply with a GRE of JD-Next score.
+You may apply with an LSAT or GRE earned any time in the last five years.
+If you have already taken the LSAT, those scores will be considered regardless of other scores you submit with your application.

 Contact the University of Arizona Law admissions office at law-admissions@arizona.edu for help determining which application path is right for you.